Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Experiment Details

 \subsection{Domain Definition}

 \textbf{\textit{Leduc Hold'em}} is a medium-sized poker game.
 Both players give one chip at the beginning of the match and receive one card from a deck with six cards of 2 suits and three ranks.
 Then players switch and can call or bet.
 After a bet, the opponent can also fold, which finishes the game, and he forfeits all the staked money.
 After both players call or after at most two bets public card is revealed, and another betting round begins.
 In the first round, the bet size is two, and in the second, it is 4.
 If the game ends without anyone, folding cards are compared, and the player with pair always wins, and if there is no pair, the player with the higher card wins.
 If both have the same card, the money is split. \textbf{\textit{Goofspiel}} is a bidding card game where players are trying to obtain the most points.
 Cards are shuffled and set face-down.
+Both players have $K$ cards with values from 1 to $K$.
+These cards may be used as a bid.
+After bidding with that card, the player cannot play it again.
 Each turn, the top point card is revealed, and players simultaneously play a bid card; the point card is given to the highest bidder or discarded if the bids are equal.
-In this implementation, we use a fixed deck with K = 5.

-\textbf{\textit{Liar's Dice}} is a game where players have some number of dice and secretly roll.
-Then first player bids amount of numbers rolled and the other player can bid more or disbelieve the first player.
-When bidding ends by disbelief action both players show dice and if the bid is right the caller loses one die and when the bidder is wrong the bidder loses one die.
-Then the game continues but for out computation we use game which ends by the loss of a die and we use one die with four sides for each player.
+In this implementation, we use a fixed deck with K = 5 and K = 6. \textbf{\textit{Liar's Dice}} is a game where players have some number of dice and secretly roll.
+The first player bids rolled numbers, and the other player can either bid more or disbelieve the first player.
+When bidding ends with disbelief action, both players show dice.
+If the bid is right, the caller loses one die, and if the bidder is wrong, the bidder loses one die.
+Then the game continues, but for our computation, we use a version that ends with the loss of a die, and we use only a single die with four sides for each player.